 |Physical Difficulty:||Intermediate+||Level of Support:||Van Supported|

 Fort Davis to Marathon, 59 miles.
 Our first cycling day will be spent on a slice of the Southern Tier Bicycle Route as we make our way southeast to Marathon.
 Once we leave Fort Davis for the route to Alpine, we’ll ride through an area that pioneer ranchers, cowboys, Buffalo Soldiers, Mescalero Apache, and Comanche have all called home.
 Midway through the day we’ll roll into Alpine, a great place to fuel up at one of the small cafés and diners lining the main drag.
 We can also stroll its historic streets brimming with art galleries and antique shops.
 With the wide-open country’s ever-present winds, we’ll surely see headwinds and tailwinds at some point today, especially since the route zigzags in all four directions during the 59-mile ride to Marathon.
-But the traffic count is low and, although we’re heading mostly downhill, we’ll have a good dose of rolling hills throughout the day.
-Once in Marathon, a piece of fried pie at the local café is a must for replenishing those spent calories.
+But, the traffic count is low and although we’re heading mostly downhill, we’ll have a good dose of rolling hills throughout the day.
+Once in Marathon, we'll enjoy a slice of fried pie at the local café, a must for replenishing those spent calories.

 Stillwell RV Park to Rio Grande Village, Big Bend National Park, 54 miles.
 Today offers an unforgettable spin through the northern and central parts of Big Bend National Park.
-Expansive views and a few short climbs will lead us to the park headquarters at Panther Junction, which, due to its remote location, is among the least-visited units of the National Park Service.
+Expansive views and a few short climbs will lead us to the remote park headquarters at Panther Junction, among the least-visited units of the National Park Service.
 Leaving Panther Junction, we’ll lose 1,900 feet of elevation over the next 12 miles while taking in breathtaking views of Mexico’s distant Sierra del Carmen.
 Our home for the evening is the Rio Grande Village campground located along the Rio Grande River.

 Once we regain Panther Junction, we’ll blaze a new trail toward Chisos Basin with a significant climb nearly three miles long and grades as steep as 15 percent.
 The rewards will be worth the effort spent, as we descend into cliff-surrounded Chisos Basin in the center of Big Bend National Park.